 |Nationwide Corp Group||$92,628||2.79%|

 |Liberty Mutual Group||$82,140||2.47%|

 |Farmers Insurance Group||$79,981||2.41%|

 Domestic and foreign comes down to whether you want to put your stock in something local or something available nationwide.

-Domestic means that the insurer is a local company only available in the state of Vermont while foreign means a company that is available in multiple states.
+Domestic means that the insurer is a local company based in and typically only available in the state of Vermont while foreign means a company that is based outside of Vermont and therefore available in multiple states.

 There are 12 domestic insurers and 671 foreign insurers in Vermont.